 The key to successful deck waterproofing is the foundation, just like everything in life.
 Houses built on sand are unlikely to last long.
 But, a foundation serves no function if nothing is built on top of it.
 Who wants to take a stroll on their new waterproof deck coating and find that they are only walking on reinforced plywood?
 Plywood is not waterproof, and plywood is not aesthetically pleasing either.
 This precisely is where the Prestige Team really shines!

 Fiberglass-Layer 2.
-This is where we take a tip from the surfboard and boat making tradition.
-Who knows waterproofing better than those who spend much of their time in the water?
-How do they keep from leaks, water invasion and sinking?
+This is where we take a tip from the surfboard and boat-making tradition.
+Who knows to waterproof better than those who spend much of their time in the water?
+How do they keep from leaks, water invasion, and sinking?
 Fiberglass.
 Yes, one of the keys to Prestige’s deck mastery is our second layer of bonded fiberglass.
-We plaster 1/8 inch tight fiberglass with industry grade bonder to completely seal your deck from water intrusion.
-Time tested methods combined with pertinent technology, a winning team!
+We plaster 1/8 inch tight fiberglass with industry-grade bonder to completely seal your deck from water intrusion.
+Time-tested methods combined with pertinent technology, a winning team!

-Follow us on the next blog entry as we finish this helpful summary of the most reliable and advanced deck coating system in the Orange County area.
+Follow us in the next blog entry as we finish this helpful summary of the most reliable and advanced deck coating system in the Orange County area.